ahlstromcj/cfg66/README.md

                 subdirectories, and application-specific item names.
     *   util:   Contains file functions, message functions, string functions, and other functionality common to all our "66" applications.
+    *   tests:  Small test applications are provided to test and illustrate most of the classes.

     Note that a work.sh script is provided to simplify or clarify various operations such as cleaning, building, making a release, and installing